-The last big festival of the year, Electric Picnic, takes place in Stradbally, County Laois from Friday 31st August to Sunday 2nd September.
-Main stage acts include Massive Attack, N.E.R.D. and Kendrick Lamar, but there is also an excellent comedy tent, the Theatre of Food and the Other Voices stage.
+The last big music festival of the year, Electric Picnic, takes place in Stradbally, County Laois from Friday 30th August to Sunday 1st September.
+Main stage acts for this year include Hozier, Florence and the Machine, The Strokes and The 1975.

-Make sure you plan ahead for your journey to the Picnic and allow yourself plenty of time to get to the festival site.
-If heavy rain is forecast on the day you’re heading down, this will probably mean more people taking their cars which will add to delays.
-If you are leaving after work on the Friday, keep in mind that there will also be rush hour traffic to deal with which will slow you down.
+If heavy rain is forecast on the day you’re heading down, this will probably mean more people taking their cars and longer delays.
+If you are leaving after work on the Friday, keep in mind that there will also be rush hour traffic to deal with, which will slow you down.

 You are too blessed to be stressed out by traffic jams though.
-Our AA Routeplanner is fed live traffic information from AA Roadwatch so you can see what the traffic is like on your route plus any incidents that may add to your journey time.
-Keep an eye on it and our Twitter feed @AARoadwatch but, of course, not while driving.
+Our AA Routeplanner is fed live traffic information from AA Roadwatch so you can see what the traffic is like on your route, plus any incidents that may add to your journey time.
+Keep an eye on it, the AA Roadwatch Newsroom and our Twitter feed @AARoadwatch but, of course, not while driving.

-Festival goers are advised by the organisers to follow signage and directions from the Gardaí when arriving at the festival and not to rely on what your sat nav says.
-There are different routes into the site depending on the direction you are coming from and whether you are being dropped off, a weekend ticket holder, a weekend camper, bringing a camper van/caravans or if you’re a day ticket holder.
-Consider car-pooling and make sure you have a map or sat nav with you and you’re familiar with your route before you set off.
+Festival goers are advised by the organizers to follow signage and directions from the Gardaí when arriving at the festival site.
+DO NOT rely on what your sat-nav says once you near the venue.
+There are different routes into the site depending on the direction you are coming from and your ticket type.
+Strongly consider car-pooling for a more sustainable weekend.

-There is a disabled access campsite at EP with dedicated stewards providing 24-hour cover.
+There is a disabled access campsite with dedicated stewards providing 24-hour cover.
 More info here.

 Bus transport will be available from a variety of operators:

-On the Friday, Marathon Coaches will leave from 3Arena and George’s Quay in Dublin, with departures starting at 7am.
-From 7am to 3pm, buses will leave every 30 minutes and from 3pm to 6pm, every 60 minutes.
-On Saturday and Sunday, buses will leave from George’s Quay at 10am, 11am and 12pm.
-The last bus returning from Stradbally on the Monday will be at 1pm.
+On the Friday, Marathon Coaches will leave Custom House Quay in Dublin for the Picnic, with departures starting at 7am.
+From 7am to 10am, buses will leave every 30 minutes and then on the hour every hour until 6pm.
+Buses will also leave North Wall Quay on Friday every hour, 7am to 11am.
+On Saturday and Sunday, buses will leave George’s Quay at 10am, 11am and 12pm.
+All tickets are for return trips only.
+See their website to book.

-Kelly Travel will provide weekend trips and day trips to and from the Picnic from Limerick (via Nenagh and Roscrea), from Cork (via Mitchelstown and Cahir) and from Tipperary (via Cashel).
+Kelly Travel will provide trips to and from the Picnic from Limerick (via Nenagh and Roscrea), Cork (via Mitchelstown and Cahir), Ennis (via Loughrea and Kilbeggan) and Tipperary (via Cashel).
 Book online, by calling 061 384422 or by email.